 As of early 2015, the amount of outstanding student loan debt in the U.S. was up to $1.2 trillion.
 This is a staggering number!
-Tens of millions of young professionals in the United States are carrying significant student debt balances.
-Not only will it take years to pay off many these loans, but these large balances often result in a delay in other types of spending by those under age 40.
-The purchase of a first home or serious retirement savings is too often pushed back to later years.
-Maybe this describes you.
-Are there federal programs available that provide student loan forgiveness?
-Answer: Yes … but there is a catch.
-There are a couple of programs that fall under income-based repayment that I will discuss here.
+Tens of millions of young professionals are carrying significant student debt balances.
+It may take years to pay off many these loans.
+In the meanwhile, other financial priorities aren’t met.
+The purchase of a first home or saving for retirement is postponed.
+Maybe this describes you?
+There are federal programs available that provide student loan forgiveness, but they come with a catch.
+There are a couple of programs that fall under income-based repayment that I discuss here.

 Only certain kinds of federal student loans qualify for forgiveness under income-based repayment, such as Stafford and Grad PLUS loans.
-Each year, program participants must verify income and family size, all of which factors into the monthly amount required to apply towards student debt.
+Each year, program participants verify income and family size.
+This information factors into the required monthly payment amount.
 Since this program is income-based, the intent is to assist borrowers whose income is low compared to their outstanding loans.

-The federal government will forgive your student loans in 10 years if you are a government employee pursuing a career in public service or work at certain non-profits.
-The rules for this program are rigid, but as long as you work in a qualifying job over 10 years, and make on-time monthly payments during this period, the remaining loan balance will be forgiven at the end of the term.
-This isn’t for everyone.
+The federal government will forgive your student loans in 10 years if you are a government employee working in public service, or at certain non-profits.
+The rules for this program are rigid.
+As as long as you work in a qualifying job over 10 years, and make on-time payments, the remaining loan balance is forgiven at the end of the term.
+Consequently, this isn’t for everyone.
 Borrowers need to understand program requirements and be OK with working for 10 years with only specific kinds of qualified employers.
-As of 2008, the discharge of remaining student loan debt after the 10 years are up is tax-free.
+For these employees, the discharge of any remaining student loan debt after 10 years is tax-free.

-An important point to keep in mind is that loan forgiveness will not happen in any situation without years of monthly payments.
+An important point is that loan forgiveness will not happen without years of on time monthly payments.
 What will be forgiven is the remaining balance.
 With the 25-Year option in particular, the borrower needs to determine whether paying down the loan on his or her own can be done in less time than 25 years.